These are the questions we get asked most often about our floors and their features.

 Choosing a floor

 Just like a natural wooden floor, underfloor heating helps make a room feel comfortable and cosy.
 However, if you have underfloor heating, it’s important you choose the right wooden floor to go with it.
-We always recommend an engineered board rather than solid wood.
+We always recommend an Engineered board rather than Solid Wood.
 It will give you increased stability and strength to withstand changes in temperature thanks to its multi-layered construction.
-Look at flooring in our Raglan range – it’s particularly good for use with underfloor heating as the thickness of the board allows for effective

 Not all timbers react well to underfoor heating, but the good news is that each type of flooring in this catalogue carries a recommendation with it so you’ll easily be able to tell which ones are suitable, and which aren’t.